NoDataFound/gitcred/README.md

 4. It Provides a Verifiable Audit Trail:
 The `comments_log.csv` file creates a searchable database of every comment you've written in your code.
 Use this to add depth to your experience: If you claim to be "security-conscious," you can point to the comments in your code where you explain your security-related logic.
 It provides a direct window into your thought process.

+## AI Vibe Check & Exclusion Filter
+GitCred includes an experimental "Vibe Analyzer" designed not just to detect the stylistic tells of AI-generated code, but more importantly, to filter this code out of the final analysis.
+This provides a cleaner, more authentic signal of a developer's personal coding style and habits.
+When you run an analysis with the --vibe flag, two things happen:
+1. Detection & Logging: The analyzer scans every file for common AI indicators (typographic tics, overly formal comments, generic variable names).
+Every finding is logged in detail to a new file in the user's analysis directory: analysis/{username}/vibe_code.csv
+2. Exclusion from Analysis: Once a line of code is flagged, it is excluded from all subsequent analysis steps (comments, quality, security).
+This ensures the final metrics reflect the human-written code, giving you a more accurate assessment of the developer's genuine proficiency and style.

 ## Resume Builder Use Cases